Hny0305Lin/fork_orangemix/README.md

 Features: Midpoint of artistic and kawaii. the model has been tuned to combine realistic textures, a artistic style that also feels like an oil colour style, and a cute anime-style face.
 Can be used to create a wide range of illustrations.

+### MORE
 In addition, these U-Net Blocks Weight Merge models take numerous steps but are carefully merged to ensure that mutual content is not overwritten.

-(Of course, all models can switch between SFW/NSFW with a single prompt "NSFW")
+(Of course, all models allow full control over adult content.)
+- 🔐 When generating illustrations for the general public: write "nsfw" in the negative prompt field
+- 🔞 When generating adult illustrations: "nsfw" in the positive prompt field

 &nbsp;